-At end of the public forum on mis-disinformation in Ghana, have highlighted political party propaganda, legacy media’s sacrifice of news accuracy for speed and the Ghana government’s regulation challenge, as the main drivers of the problem.
+Participants in a public forum on mis-disinformation in Ghana, have highlighted political party propaganda, legacy media’s sacrifice of news accuracy for speed and the Ghana government’s regulation challenge, as the main drivers of the problem.

-Consequently, to arrest the problem, the main recommendations by participants were that stakeholders take action to stem these three main factors in order to address the problem.
+Consequently, stakeholders, especially government, have been urged to tackle these three main factors in order to address the problem.
 Participants also demanded more responsibility for information accuracy from big tech companies and App makers.

-Chaired by Prof. S.K.B Asante, Omanhene of Asante Asokore and Board Member of the National Peace Council, it brought together stakeholders from government, political parties, the diplomatic community, academia and civil society.
+Nana Prof. S.K.B Asante, Omanhene of Asante Asokore and Board Member of the National Peace Council, chaired the forum.
+It brought together stakeholders from government, political parties, the diplomatic community, academia and civil society.

-It had as keynote speaker, Mr George Sarpong, Executive Secretary of the NMC said the popular supposition that the internet is too broad to be regulated is a myth and that as has happened in countries like China and Rwanda, it can be regulated in Ghana too.
+It had as keynote speaker, Mr. George Sarpong, Executive Secretary of the NMC who said a popular thinking that the internet is too broad to be regulated is a myth and that as has happened in countries like China and Rwanda, it can be regulated in Ghana too.

-Mr. Sarpong allayed fears that the regulation will serve to curtail freedom of expression, saying it will be done democratically.
+Mr. Sarpong sought to allay fears that regulation will curtail free expression, saying it will be done democratically.
 He, however, urged civil society to be ready with inputs for an upcoming national discourse on regulation, warning that otherwise civil society will be taken by surprise.

-Mr. Alhassan Suhiyini, Member of Parliament for Tamale North who represented the NDC said one of the biggest drivers of misinformation is the failings of legacy media in its duty to provide the yardstick for vouching for the factuality of news.
+Mr. Alhassan Suhiyini, Member of Parliament for Tamale North who represented the NDC said one of the biggest drivers of misinformation is the failings of legacy media in its duty to provide the yardstick for factual news reporting.

-Mr. Suhiyini agreed with another panelist, the MFWA’s Fact Check Lead, Kwaku Krobea Asante, that from fact-checking trends, politicians in Ghana tend to be some of the most guilty perpetrators of mis/disinformation, especially during election seasons.
-According to the MP, it is so because politicians often are constrained to couch their messages in such a way that they really hit home with voters.
+Mr. Suhiyini agreed with another panelist, the MFWA’s Fact Check Lead, Kwaku Krobea Asante, that from fact-checking trends, politicians in Ghana tend to be the worst perpetrators of mis/disinformation, especially in election years.
+According to the MP, it is so because politicians are constrained to package their campaign messages in such a way that they really hit home with voters.

-The MP for Tamale North, Alhassan Suhiyini, also called on the authorities to demand more responsibility from big tech companies like Meta which owns Facebook and WhatsApp, as far as ensuring the accuracy of information that circulates on their platforms is concerned.
+Meanwhile, the MP for Tamale North also called on the authorities to demand more responsibility from big tech companies like Meta which owns Facebook and WhatsApp, as far as ensuring the accuracy of information that circulates on their platforms is concerned.

 He lamented that these big tech companies are lax with these responsibilities in Ghana even though in other places like Europe and the US, they have taken more responsibility.

-Chairman of the forum, Nana Prof. SKB Asante, reiterated the need to tame mis-disinformation because they pollute freedom of expression which is guaranteed by Ghana’s 1992 constitution.
+Chairman of the forum, Nana Prof. SKB Asante, reiterated the need to tame mis-disinformation because they pollute free expression which is guaranteed by Ghana’s 1992 constitution.

-The MFWA, NPC and NMC forum on mis-disinformation also had remarks from Ghana’s Deputy National Security Coordinator, Timothy Coleman, and solidarity messages from the British High Commission, UNESCO Ghana and National Commission on Civic Education.
+The forum was also attended by Ghana’s Deputy National Security Coordinator, Timothy Coleman, and representatives from the British High Commission, UNESCO Ghana and National Commission on Civic Education, who delivered solidarity messages.

 Other attendees were students from the National Film and Television Institute (NAFTI) and the Ghana Institute of Journalism; and also from the Ghana Journalists Association, the Private Newspaper Owners Association of Ghana and both private and state media.